sandipsahoo2k2/my/articles/engineering/10-behavioral-questions.md

 ## How do you stay up to date with the latest technologies?

-This question is about getting a sense of the candidate’s growth mindset – whether they’re invested in continuous learning and personal improvement.
+This question is about getting a sense of the candidate’s growth mindset – Whether they’re invested in continuous learning and personal improvement.
 Drill down into how and where they go to stay up-to-date.

-## Areas of improvement ?

-## Time I had disaggrtement with stake holders ?
-Example for ASA Device Team - ( FTD is done ) They wanted us to create a dependency file for our users where as the knowledge is with them. ( Even if we would be able to do it - we still nedded someone to approve the final go )

-Cisco has a software download site ( It's secure ) bla bla We had to present the version information from the image and say what version they should upgarde to go to a new version.
-We had this requirement for upgrade devices - Where we would pull the image info and create a JSON and give it to our service so that it can presentable the info in a way that can be used by user to upgrade the image.
-It is usually a tediuous process for our team and ASA device team were not ready to do a very simple job from their end.

-## Time I had disaggrement with a team memeber ?

-## Time when the project was delayed ?